 1. Our architects have plans already done, so you can see what you’re going to get without spending significant money on architectural fees.

-2. We can build your house in 6 to 9 months from initial discussions to move in, which is less than half the time of a fully custom home.
+2. We can build your house in less than half the time of a fully custom home.

 3. Most of the cost of your home is quoted up front, so budget overruns, change orders and hidden fees are substantially reduced if not eliminated.

 4. We complete 90% of the home modules in our San Bernardino factory.
 This includes doors, windows, cabinets, finishes, electrical, plumbing, and mechanical.
 This limits the amount of on-site work, thus reducing waste and allowing a higher level of control during construction.

 What technology does Connect Homes use?